 China Ancient Trip, Day 4-5: Xi'an

 Don't get confused with Renminbi and Yuan, the PRC's (People's Republic of China) currency.
-It is similar to that between Sterling and Pound, which respectively refer to the currency and primary unit (source: Wiki).
-I got so confused when the tour agent, Kathy quoted me in RMB, whilst upon checking on the conversion stated CNY.
-It is not Chinese New Year, it is Chinese Yuan.
+It is similar to that between "sterling" and "pound," which respectively refer to the currency and primary unit (source: Wiki).
+I got so confused when the tour agent, Kathy, quoted me in RMB, whilst upon checking on the conversion, it stated CNY.
+It is not Chinese New Year; it is Chinese Yuan.

-Fourth day of the trip was mostly a free & an easy traveling day.
-Our two and half hour flight to Xi'an departed from HK airport in the afternoon.
+The fourth day of the trip was mostly a free & easy traveling day.
+Our two-and-a-half-hour flight to Xi'an departed from HK airport in the afternoon.
 We only arrived at our hotel in the evening.
-It was a spacious room with two queen beds and a small kitchen completed with the necessary utensils.
-But the real catch is that the hotel located within the ancient Xi'an city wall.
-It was said that this city is the end of the ancient silk road.
+It was a spacious room with two queen beds and a small kitchen complete with the necessary utensils.
+But the real catch is that the hotel is located within the ancient Xi'an city wall.
+It was said that this city is the end of the ancient Silk Road.

-The Muslim street, or Huimin Jia, is located 10 minutes walk from the Citadines Central Hotel.
-While we were heading to the Muslim street, we were greeted by a Malay-spoken guy!
+The Muslim street, or Huimin Jia, is located a 10-minute walk from the Citadines Central Hotel.
+While we were heading to the Muslim street, we were greeted by a Malay-speaking guy!
 He was the owner of the well-located restaurant at the corner of the street.
 He used to run a business in Shah Alam for several years.
-We had a delicious food for our dinner where most of the noodles were made at the instant.
+We had delicious food for our dinner, where most of the noodles were made at the instant.

 I can't remember the food that I had ordered.
 I should snap the menu

-Anyway, all the food we had are delicious
+Anyway, all the food we ordered was delicious.

 Buying some snacks for tomorrow's backpack

-On the next morning, our tour guide, Fang, greeted us at the hotel's lobby.
-We know that was the moment we can't wait.
+The next morning, our tour guide, Fang, greeted us in the hotel's lobby.
+We know that was the moment we can't wait for.
 Fang took us for the terracotta army visit.
-This could be the most thing to see when in Xi'an.
-The museum of Qin Terracota Warriors and Horses are located to the northeast of the city wall, about one-hour drive.
+This could be the best thing to see when in Xi'an.
+The museum of Qin Terracotta Warriors and Horses is located to the northeast of the city wall, about a one-hour drive.

-Being watched the movie The Mummy: Tomb of the Dragon, I wish that I can see the real terracotta army clay.
-I kind of a historic plus adventure guy :) who appreciates the like.
-There were there pits containing the terracotta army in that mausoleum, Fang gives some briefed ups.
+Having watched the movie The Mummy: Tomb of the Dragon, I wish that I could see the real terracotta clay army.
+I'm kind of a historic-plus-adventure guy :) who appreciates the like.
+There were three pits containing the terracotta army in that mausoleum; Fang gives some brief updates.
 It has more than 8,000 soldiers and horses.
 And we spent more than 2 hours just to explore this protruding ancient artifact.

 Nu'man playing around with Fang